 L de Lolita Lempicka makes a great summer gourmand!
 I am a gourmand lover, and L is light and reminds me of the beach -- I think it must be the everlasting flower (immortel), which I think grows in the hotel gardens at the beach where I go.

 L is soft, delicious, contains vanilla, cinnamon, soft floral, skin-musk.
+Only thing bothers me a bit is that cinnamon -- I'm not a fan of cinnamon in perfume.
+But the rest of the notes are great and blend together well, adding up to deliciousness.
 When I go on vacation to the beach, this scent comes with me.

 I only have a few summer perfumes that I love, since I'm mostly a Fall-Winter woody/gourmand lover, but this little gem is a summer staple for me -- soft and delicious.

 I have 2 bottle of L. Strong and very nice perfume, price is very good for what you get.

 I do not smell any vanilla in this at all.
 At first spray, it smelled like a really strong and fancy soap.
 Now, after a few hours on me, it smells like pine needles.
 It smells nice for a room fragrance, but I don't like it on me.